dgraph-io/dgraph-docs/content/graphql/lambda/field.md

 })
 ```

-The following example demonstrates using the client-provided JWT to return true if the custom claim
+The following example demonstrates using the client-provided JWT to return `true` if the custom claim
-for `USER` from the JWT matches the Author's `id`.`
+for `USER` from the JWT matches the `id` of the `Author`.

 ```javascript
 async function isMe({ parent, authHeader }) {